HackYourFuture/React/week1/MAKEME.md

 1. Navigate to your `project` folder
 2. Inside, use `create-react-app` to create a React application.
 Give it the name `hackyourweather`
-3. Copy and paste the file `city-weather.json` inside of your project folder, into the `src` folder
+3. Copy and paste the file `city-weather.json` (you can find this inside of the `project-starter-files` folder) inside of your project folder: into the `src` folder

 ### 2. Requirements